 In Dubai, buying a property whether to live in or as an investment is a multi-faceted process, since there are many ways one can buy a home in Dubai.
-In this article, we will give you a brief yet informative guide about the types of property and the buying process in Dubai.
+In this article, we will give you a brief yet informative guide about the types of property and how to buy a house in Dubai.

 Off Plan Properties

-An off plan property is a property before a structure has been constructed on it.
+Off-plan property is a property before a structure has been constructed on it.
 Real estate developers usually buy these types of properties and market them to early adopters for further development.
-Buying off plan properties is the easiest way to buy property in Dubai; however, it also takes the longest time compared to other methods.
+Buying off-plan properties is the easiest way to buy property in Dubai; however, it also takes the longest time compared to other methods.

 - First, the buyer needs to submit an application form to the developer; this can be done online.
 One can also do this via a registered agency.

-- Once the application is approved, the buyer will need to go to the developer’s sales centre on an allotted day to select the unit and pay the initial deposit.
+- Once the application is approved, the buyer will need to go to the developer’s sales center on an allotted day to select the unit and pay the initial deposit.

 Buying from Secondary Markets